we use ggplot2 for graphical representations

 Two functions are available in blvim to leverage any partition of a collection of spatial interaction models.
 Both of them use ggplot2::facet_wrap() to combine standard individual visualisations into an organised one.
 The first function, grid_var_autoplot(), shows a variability representation for each of the groups identified by a partitioning variable in a sim_df() object.

-Using the clustering obtained above, we simply write:
+Using the clustering obtained above, we simply execute:

 grid_var_autoplot(models_df, cluster)

 This gives a flow variation panel for each of the 16 clusters.
-Based on the redundancy of the display, we can guess that we asked for too many clusters, but apart from that, the representation outlines a collection of very distinct model classes:
+The redundancy in the display suggests that we requested too many clusters, but apart from that, the representation outlines a collection of very distinct model classes:

-• a model of central domination (clusters 13 to 16)
+• a model of central dominance (clusters 13 to 16)

 • models with a dominant diagonal (mostly self-interaction, in clusters 1 to 3)